 In heavy infestations, it's possible to find worms after you cough or vomit, and the worms can come out of other body openings, such as your mouth or nostrils.
-If this happens to you, take the worm to your doctor so that he or she can identify it and prescribe the proper treatment.
+If this happens to you, take the worm to your doctor to identify it and prescribe the proper treatment.

 Your blood can be tested for the presence of an increased number of a certain type of white blood cell, called eosinophils.
 Ascariasis can elevate your eosinophils, but so can other types of health problems.

 - X-rays.
-If you're infested with a large number of worms, the mass of worms may be visible in an X-ray of your abdomen.
+If you're infested with worms, the mass of worms may be visible in an X-ray of your abdomen.
 In some cases, a chest X-ray can reveal the larvae in your lungs.

 - Ultrasound.
-An ultrasound may show if any worms are in your pancreas or liver.
+An ultrasound may show worms in your pancreas or liver.
 This technology uses sound waves to create images of internal organs.

 - CT scans or MRIs.
 Both types of tests create detailed images of your internal structures, which can help your doctor detect worms that are blocking ducts in your liver or pancreas.
-Computerized tomography (CT) combines X-ray images taken from many different angles, whereas magnetic resonance imaging (MRI) uses radio waves and a strong magnetic field.
+CT scans combine X-ray images taken from many angles; MRI uses radio waves and a strong magnetic field.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.